zalitua/study-buddy/README.md

 - To confirm any changes you made press the save changes and the group will be updated and an alert will pop up saying the group updated
 - To cancel any change to the group you made to the group click on the Cancel button or press on the X button at the top right of the modal

+## how to add availability
+- click on the day you are available, under the add availability header you can put the time period you're free.
+The start time will be the time you start being free and the end time will be the time you stop being free.
+- Next you can click add availbility.
+- When you click on the date you are availabile you will now see your availbility next to your email address and how long you are availbile for.

+## how to schedule a meeting
+- There are two ways to schedule a meeting
+- way #1 - creating a meeting from another persons availability.
+- you can do this by pressing the button create meeting next to the persons availbility.
+- this will create a meeting during the persons availibility time
+- after reloading the page your meeting will appear underneath the meetings header
+- way #2 create meeting without availability
+- you can do this by scrolling down 'schedule a meeting' and inputting the time you would like to start the meeting and when you'd like it to end.
+- You will next press the schedule meeting button.
+- after reloading the page your meeting will appear underneath the meetings header

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)